emdagen/emdagen-portfolio/portfolio/src/content/work/markdown-mystery-tour.md

 ---
 title: Cosmic Compass
 publishDate: 2023-02-15 00:00:00
-img: /assets/stock-1.jpg
+img: /assets/cc-signup.png
-img_alt: Iridescent ripples of a bright blue and pink liquid
+img_alt: Cosmic Compass Signup page
 description: |
   We designed a one-stop Zodiac app that provides users with their daily horoscope, multiple tarot speads and a matchmaking feature all in one place.
 tags: